 Is there any better way to cool down in the summertime than with a cold glass of iced tea?
 No, no there is not.

 Iced tea is one of those drinks that I just crave during the summer months.
 There’s nothing more enjoyable than sitting outside, enjoying the sunny weather and sipping on a glass of iced tea.
 (Ok, maybe having one of these grapefruit thyme popsicles is pretty good too!)
-The best part is, homemade iced tea is SO easy to make, and it’s one of the healthiest (if not the healthiest) drinks you can have.
+The best part is, that homemade iced tea is SO easy to make, and it’s one of the healthiest (if not the healthiest) drinks you can have.
 If you’re feeling extra peachy serve this up alongside some Gluten-Free Peach Cobbler.

 In the case of making iced tea, using hot water can leave your tea with a bitter taste.
 This is often why teas made this way are loaded with extra sugar and artificial flavours to cover up any bitterness.